Technics celebrate golden milestone with fresh spin on their iconic SL-1200 turntable

 If you can't wait for the SL-1200M7L to launch, you can still grab the 2019 SL-1200MK7 below.

 If you're interested in record players and turntables, then we have more content for you right here on Louder.
-We have guides to new vinyl releasescheap vinyl records, the best vinyl record storage ideas, the best record players around, the best budget turntables, the best portable record players and the best headphones for vinyl
+We have guides to new vinyl releases, cheap vinyl records, the best vinyl record storage ideas, the best record players around, the best budget turntables, the best portable record players and the best headphones for vinyl.

 Want more?
 Then we also take a look at direct-drive vs belt-drive turntables to find out the difference and have a list of the best vinyl record cleaners so you can keep your collection in tip-top shape.

-Scott has spent more than 30 years in newspapers and magazines as an editor, production editor, sub-editor, designer, writer and reviewer.
-After initially joining our news desk in the summer of 2014, he moved to the e-commerce team full-time in 2020.
-He maintains Louder’s buyer’s guides, scouts out the best deals for music fans and reviews headphones, speakers, books and more.
-He's written more than 11,000 articles across Louder, Classic Rock, Metal Hammer and Prog and has previous written for publications including IGN, the Sunday Mirror, Daily Record and The Herald covering everything from daily news and weekly features, to video games, travel and whisky.
-Scott grew up listening to rock and prog, cutting his teeth on bands such as Marillion and Magnum before his focus shifted to alternative and post-punk in the late 80s.
-His favourite bands are Fields Of The Nephilim, The Cure, New Model Army, All About Eve, The Mission, Ned's Atomic Dustbin and Drab Majesty, but he also still has a deep love of Rush.
+Scott has spent 37 years in newspapers, magazines and online as an editor, production editor, sub-editor, designer, writer and reviewer.
+Scott joined our news desk in 2014 before moving into e-commerce in 2020.
+Scott maintains Louder’s buyer’s guides, highlights deals, and reviews headphones, speakers, earplugs and more.
+Over the last 12 years, Scott has written more than 11,500 articles across Louder, Classic Rock, Metal Hammer and Prog.
+He's previously written for publications including IGN, Sunday Mirror, Daily Record and The Herald, covering everything from news and features, to tech reviews, video games, travel and whisky.
+Scott's favourite bands are Fields Of The Nephilim, The Cure, New Model Army, All About Eve, The Mission, Cocteau Twins, Drab Majesty, Marillion and Rush.